Setting up the server

 git checkout ssr_1.0.0

-directory to run vercel
+npm installLet’s create a server/ directory to run vercel in:

 mkdir server